-12-1-53 DRIVER’S LICENSE.
+12-1-55 DRIVER’S LICENSE.
 “Driver's License” means a license permit or driving authorization card issued by a state or other jurisdiction recognized under the laws of New Mexico pertaining to the authorizing of persons to operate motor vehicles and includes a REAL ID-compliant driver's license and a standard driver's license.
 (66-1-4.4 NMSA 1978)

-12-1-54 DYNAMIC DRIVING TASK.
+12-1-56 DYNAMIC DRIVING TASK.
 “Dynamic Driving Task” means all of the real-time operational and tactical functions required to operate a vehicle in on-road traffic, excluding the strategic functions such as trip scheduling and selection of destinations and waypoints.
 (66-1-4.4 NMSA 1978)

+12-1-57 ELECTRIC-ASSISTED BICYCLE.
+“Electric-Assisted Bicycle” means a vehicle having two or three wheels, fully operable pedals and an electric motor.
+(66-1-4.5 NMSA 1978).
+Electric-assisted bicycles are classified as follows:

+“Class 1 electric-assisted bicycle” means an electric-assisted bicycle equipped with a motor not exceeding seven hundred fifty watts of power that provides assistance only when the rider is pedaling and that ceases to provide assistance when the bicycle reaches a speed of twenty miles per hour;

+“Class 2 electric-assisted bicycle” means an electric-assisted bicycle equipped with a motor not exceeding seven hundred fifty watts of power that provides assistance regardless of whether the rider is pedaling but ceases to provide assistance when the bicycle reaches a speed of twenty miles per hour; and

+“Class 3 electric-assisted bicycle” means an electric-assisted bicycle equipped with a motor not exceeding seven hundred fifty watts of power that provides assistance only when the rider is pedaling and that ceases to provide assistance when the bicycle reaches a speed of twenty-eight miles per hour.
+(66-1-4.5 NMSA 1978)

+12-1-58 ELECTRIC MOBILITY DEVICE.
+“Electric Mobility Device” means a two- or three-wheel vehicle with an electric motor for propulsion that does not meet the definition of an electric-assisted bicycle and is capable of exceeding a speed of twenty miles per hour on motor power alone.
+(66-1-4.5 NMSA 1978)

-12-1-55 ELECTRIC PERSONAL ASSISTIVE MOBILITY DEVICE.
+12-1-59 ELECTRIC PERSONAL ASSISTIVE MOBILITY DEVICE.
 “Electric Personal Assistive Mobility Device” means a self-balancing device having two nontandem wheels designed to transport a single person by means of an electric propulsion system with an average power of one horsepower and with a maximum speed on a paved level surface of less than twenty miles per hour when powered solely by its propulsion system and while being ridden by an operator who weighs one hundred seventy pounds.
 (66-1-4.5 NMSA 1978)

+12-1-60 ELECTRONIC CREDENTIAL.
+“Electronic Credential” means an electronic extension of the department-issued physical credential that conveys identity and driving privilege information.
+(66-1-4.5 NMSA 1978)

+12-1-61 ELECTONIC CREDENTIAL SYSTEM.
+“Electronic Credential system” means a digital process that includes a method for loading electronic credentials onto a device, issuing electronic credentials, requesting and transmitting electronic credential data elements and performing tasks to maintain the system.
+(66-1-4.5 NMSA 1978)

-12-1-56 ESSENTIAL PARTS.
+12-1-62 ESSENTIAL PARTS.
 “Essential Parts” means all integral and body parts of a vehicle of a type required to be registered by the provisions of this ordinance, the removal, alteration or substitution of which would tend to conceal the identity of the vehicle or substantially alter its appearance, model, type or mode of operation.
 (66-1-4.5 NMSA 1978)